fleetdm/fleet/docs/Deploy/deploy-on-aws.md

-# Deploy Fleet on AWS with Terraform
+# Deploy Fleet on AWS

-There are many ways to deploy Fleet.
-Last time, we looked at deploying [Fleet on Render](https://fleetdm.com/deploy/deploying-fleet-on-render).
-This time, we’re going to deploy Fleet on AWS with Terraform IaC (infrastructure as code).
+Learn how to deploy Fleet on AWS with Terraform IaC (infrastructure as code).

 Deploying on AWS with Fleet’s reference architecture is an easy way to get a fully functional Fleet instance that can scale to your needs.